itumeleng96/FM-PR-TrackingFilters/TrackingFilter-CSKF/Readme.md

 # Covariance Scaling Kalman Filter

-A Matlab implementation of the ovariance Scaling Kalman Filter for tracking in the Bistatic Range and  Doppler Domain.
+A Matlab implementation of the Covariance Scaling Kalman Filter for tracking in the Bistatic Range and  Doppler Domain.